How to Setup MongoDB on Amazon Linux EC2

 Create Table and Record

-This command will create myUser table and insert a new record.
+This command will create the myUser table and insert a new record.

 db.myUser.insert({name: "john"});

-We'll use mongoexport to export the data we just add to the myUser table.
+We'll use mongoexport to export the data we just added to the myUser table.
 By default, the mongoexport tools are not installed.
-You'll need to install by run following command.
+You'll need to install them by running the following command.

 sudo yum list installed mongodb-database-tools

-Now, all other tools mongodump, mongorestore, mongoimport, mongoexport, bsondump, mongostat, mongotop, mongofiles should be available to use.
+Now, all other tools — mongodump, mongorestore, mongoimport, mongoexport, bsondump, mongostat, mongotop, and mongofiles — should be available to use.

-The following command will output myUser table and generate data to myUser.json file.
+The following command will export the myUser table and generate data to a myUser.json file.

 mongoexport --collection=myUser --db=myDB --out=myUser.json

-This blog is about how to set up MongoDB on Amazon Linux and will use database tools for backup or restore data.
-Following are all the steps.
+This blog covered how to set up MongoDB on Amazon Linux and use database tools for backup or restore.
+Following are all the steps summarized.

 cd /etc/yum.repos.d